openmrs/openmrs-contrib-rest-api-docs/source/includes/info.md

 > Getting started with examples.

 >1.
 Before executing the examples, make sure that resources corresponding to the UUID's used in the examples are present on the demo server.
+>2.
+Before executing the examples, append the base server url before the examples for e.g. change `/openmrs/ws/rest/v1/concept` as `https://demo.openmrs.org/openmrs/ws/rest/v1/concept` or any other base server URL.

 ```java
 // Before executing the examples, get the okttp dependency jar and import it the project.